|

 Constant Review â€“ Remember to keep these spelling patterns in constant review after they are learned, so they are not forgotten.
 Using a sound wall or phonogram drills are great ways to do this without it taking up a lot of time.

-Check out my Long U Word Work Worksheets & Activities resource in my TPT store for ready to use long u activities, reference sheets and posters, and printable worksheets.
+Check out my Long U Word Work Worksheets & Activities resource in my store for ready to use long u activities, reference sheets and posters, and printable worksheets.

 Want to remember this?
 Save How To Teach Long U Words to your favorite Pinterest board!